 So where do we turn to?
 Cult movies, of course – it is these films that will survive the test of time.

-Here are five cult classics from the past, and five that could join them.
+Here’s five cult classics from the past, and five that could join them.

 Cult films from the past:

-The film centers on the story of Leonard, played by Guy Pearce, as he attempts to find the man who attacked and murdered his wife – but he’s not helped by bouts of amnesia.
+The film centres on the story of Leonard, played by Guy Pearce, as he attempts to find the man who attacked and murdered his wife – but he’s not helped by bouts of amnesia.
 Already displaying an appetite for innovation in only his second feature film, Christopher Nolan’s tense thriller is accompanied by an ingenious narrative structure, with a grandiose performance from Pearce.

 Donnie Darko (2001)